tonikelope/coronapoker/docs/ec-identity-spec.md

 Two distinct identicons exist, both rendered by [`IdenticonDialog.java`](../src/main/java/com/tonikelope/coronapoker/IdenticonDialog.java) on a `SHA-256` hash over a `7×7` grid with horizontal symmetry, two foreground colors drawn from disjoint hash bytes and a transparent background:

 - **Session identicon**: hashes the negotiated session **AES key**, for network-MITM detection.
-Reachable from the waiting room by **right-clicking your own nick** in the participant list: a **client** opens the AES identicon of its single channel with the host.
+Reachable from the waiting room by **right-clicking anywhere in the participant list** (the opened dialog does not depend on where the click lands): a **client** opens the AES identicon of its single channel with the host.
 The **host** opens the per-client mosaic of every channel ([`SessionIdenticonMosaicDialog.java`](../src/main/java/com/tonikelope/coronapoker/SessionIdenticonMosaicDialog.java)).
-- **Identity identicon**: hashes the peer's **Ed25519 pubkey**, for identity OOB verification, with the full fingerprint hex shown in the title and a "Verify identity" button.
+- **Identity identicon**: hashes a peer's **Ed25519 pubkey**, for identity OOB verification, with the full fingerprint hex shown in the title.
 Reachable at the table by clicking a human player's avatar.
+Clicking a **remote** human's avatar shows the "Verify identity" button; clicking **your own** avatar shows the same identicon and fingerprint with a copy-to-share hint instead, since there is no peer to verify against.

 ---